Motor vehicle: Ownership trends

-The US publisher Ward's estimates that as of 2010, there were 1.015 billion motor vehicles in use in the world.
+The U.S. publisher Ward's estimates that as of 2010, there were 1.015 billion motor vehicles in use in the world.
 This figure represents the number of cars, trucks (light, medium and heavy duty), and buses, but does not include off-road vehicles or heavy construction equipment.
 The world vehicle population passed the 500 million-unit mark in 1986, from 250 million motor vehicles in 1970.
 Between 1950 and 1970, the vehicle population doubled roughly every 10 years.
 Navigant Consulting forecasts that the global stock of light-duty motor vehicles will reach 2 billion units in 2035.

-Global vehicle ownership in 2010 was 148 vehicles in operation per 1000 people, a ratio of 1:6.75 vehicles to people, slightly down from 150 vehicles per 1000 people in 2009, a rate of 1:6.63 vehicles to people.
+Global vehicle ownership in 2010 was 148 vehicles in operation per 1,000 people, a ratio of 1:6.75 vehicles to people, slightly down from 150 vehicles per 1,000 people in 2009, a rate of 1:6.63 vehicles to people.
 The global rate of motorization increased in 2013 to 174 vehicles per 1000 people.
 In developing countries vehicle ownership rates rarely exceed 200 cars per 1,000 population.

 The following table summarizes the evolution of motor vehicle registrations in the world from 1960 to 2019: